Please refer to the following policies and guidelines for all IGHSAU-sanctioned sports.

 Scrimmages

 Scrimmages between member schools shall be permitted between the date of first legal practice and the final day of State Tournament play.
-Teams may travel up to and including 100 miles from the home high school base for scrimmages, providing such is effected without loss of school time.
-On a non-school day, a team may exceed this 100 mile limit with local school administration approval.
-Iowa teams may scrimmage a high school team from another contiguous state (plus Kansas), provided that the school is a member institution of that state’s activity association and that it falls within the 100-mile scrimmage radius.
+Teams may travel for scrimmages, providing such is effected without loss of school time.

 If a school is scrimmaging at an out-of-state school, the scrimmage rules of that state shall apply.
 Iowa scrimmage rules will apply for scrimmages held in Iowa.
 A scrimmage shall be defined as that which takes place between member schools at one site on one calendar day, as well as established definition relating to the mandatory absence of scorekeeping and spectator charge.
 In order for a player to be charged with a scrimmage, she must have participated in the scrimmage.